 Controlled terminology is also useful when consistently applied across studies to facilitate integrated analyses (that are stratified by study) and cross-study comparative analyses (e.g., when greater statistical power is needed to detect important safety signals).
-Cross-study comparisons and pooled integrated analyses occasionally provide critical information for regulatory decisions, such as statistical results that support effectiveness, as well as important information on exposure-response relationships and population pharmacokinetics .
+Cross-study comparisons and pooled integrated analyses occasionally provide critical information for regulatory decisions, such as statistical results that support effectiveness, 52 as well as important information on exposure-response relationships 53 and population pharmacokinetics.
+54 of the dictionary for that clinical or nonclinical study.
+It is common to have different studies use different versions of the same dictionary within the same application (e.g., NDA, BLA).
+A submission of study data should describe (e.g., in the SDSP or relevant RG) the impact, if any, of the use of different versions on the study results.
+For example, if the sponsor anticipates pooling coded data across multiple studies, then it may be desirable to use a single version across those studies to facilitate pooling.
+If a sponsor selects this approach, then the approach and the justification should be documented in the Standardization Plan, or in an update to the plan.